 - U.S. Citizens must have a Social Security card that carries a current and accurate legal name and Social Security Number.
 Applicants who have changed their legal name due to marriage, etc. must acquire a new card from the Social Security Administration Office

 To be eligible for the majority of grants, scholarships and loans, you are required to file the Free Application for Federal Student Aid (FAFSA).
 To expedite the process, please file the FAFSA here.
-We encourage you and your parent (if applicable) to apply for your Federal Student Aid ID at fsaid.ed.gov.
-Your FSA ID and Username will be required to electronically sign your FAFSA and your Master Promissory Note (MPN), Loan Entrance Counseling, and Annual Student Loan Acknowledgement.
+We encourage you and your parent (if applicable) to apply for your Federal Student Aid ID at studentaid.gov.
+Your FSA ID will be required to electronically sign your FAFSA, complete your Master Promissory Note (MPN), Loan Entrance Counseling, and Annual Student Loan Acknowledgement.